The mysterious origins of Moscow's multicolored landmark

 Today, Saint Basil's, officially known as Pokrovsky Cathedral, stands as a series of red brick chapels encircling the largest, central form.
 Each chapel is topped with a vibrantly colored dome of blues, greens, reds and yellows.
 The cathedral is known worldwide for its fairytale-like appearance, and attracts around 400,000 visitors a year and has become an important cultural symbol.

 The masterpiece, located in the city's Red Square, has undergone significant changes, expansions and restorations over the centuries, and has even changed color.
 Originally called Trinity Cathedral, the building burned down in 1583 and was rebuilt over the next decade.
-Historians aren't sure exactly how the cathedral looked before the fire, but based on written descriptions at the time and a 17th-century engraving, they do know the famed onion domes

-, -- flared cupolas that became emblematic of Russian Orthodox architecture , -- were added after.
+Historians aren't sure exactly how the cathedral looked before the fire, but based on written descriptions at the time and a 17th-century engraving, they do know the famed onion domes -- flared cupolas that became emblematic of Russian Orthodox architecture -- were added after.

 Saint Basil's has also seen scores of conflict and political changes: It weathered another damaging fire in 1737; it was nearly blown up by French military general Napoleon Bonaparte in 1812 and it faced the threat of demolition under Communist leader Joseph Stalin's reign.